-I set out all our materials and then I showed my daughter (she is almost 4) some of his art.
-I asked her what she saw, we pointed out some of the different materials we noticed on his canvases.
-I told her these are like sculpture paintings, the artist called them combines.
+I set out all our materials and then I showed my daughters some of his art.
+I asked them what they saw and we pointed out some of the different materials we noticed on his canvases.
+I told them these are like sculpture paintings, the artist called them combines.
 And that was it, we started working on our projects.
-She had noticed a bird and said she felt inspired she make a nest on her canvas.
-With a few minutes of looking and talking she made her own connection and led her art making on her own.
+One child had noticed a bird on one of the artworks and said she felt inspired she make a nest on her canvas.
+With a few minutes of looking and talking she made her own connection, felt inspired, and created her own artwork.

-- Recycled materials (cardboard, egg cartons, paper straws, etc.)
+- Recycled materials (cardboard scraps, egg cartons, paper straws, etc.)

-They placed materials on the canvas and I glued them down with hot glue (I wanted it to be fast drying so we could paint, but you could stretch this out over a few days.)
+They placed materials on the canvas and I glued them down with hot glue (I wanted it to be fast drying so we could paint immediately, but you could stretch this out over a few days.)

-Then we painted it, I encouraged her to cover as much of the canvas and objects as she could.
+Then we painted it, I encouraged them to cover as much of the canvas and objects as possible.

 This turned out to be a favorite project!
 The pieces are already proudly hanging on the wall in our art room.